-Additionally, GMEC is responsible for the review and approval 2 of:
+Additionally, GMEC is responsible for the review and approval of:

-- institutional GME policies and procedures; - GMEC subcommittee actions that address required GMEC responsibilities; - annual recommendations to the Sponsoring Institution's administration regarding resident/fellow stipends and benefits; - applications for ACGME accreditation of new programs; - requests for permanent changes in resident/fellow complement; - major changes in each of its ACGME-accredited programs' structure or duration of education, including any change in the designation of a program's primary clinical site; - additions and deletions of each of its ACGME-accredited programs' participating sites; - appointment of new program directors; - progress reports requested by a Review Committee; - responses to Clinical Learning Environment Review (CLER) reports; - requests for exceptions to clinical and educational work hour requirements; - voluntary withdrawal of ACGME program accreditation or recognition; - requests for appeal of an adverse action by a Review Committee; and, - appeal presentations to an ACGME Appeals Panel; and,
+- institutional GME policies and procedures; - GMEC subcommittee actions that address required GMEC responsibilities; - annual recommendations to the Sponsoring Institution's administration regarding resident/fellow stipends and benefits; - applications for ACGME accreditation of new programs; - requests for permanent changes in resident/fellow complement; - major changes in each of its ACGME-accredited programs' structure or duration of education, including any change in the designation of a program's primary clinical site; - additions and deletions of each of its ACGME-accredited programs' participating sites; - appointment of new program directors; - progress reports requested by a Review Committee; - responses to Clinical Learning Environment Review (CLER) reports; - requests for exceptions to clinical and educational work hour requirements; - voluntary withdrawal of ACGME program accreditation or recognition; - requests for appeal of an adverse action by a Review Committee; and, - appeal presentations to an ACGME Appeals Panel; and, exceptionally qualified candidates for resident/fellow appointments who do not satisfy the Sponsoring Institution's resident/fellow eligibility policy and/or resident/fellow eligibility requirements in the Common Program Requirements.

-1 ACGME Institutional Requirements 2022, I.B.4.a.
+&lt;sup>1 ACGME Institutional Requirements 2022, I.B.4.a.

-2 ACGME Institutional Requirements 2022, I.B.4.b.
+&lt;sup>2 ACGME Institutional Requirements 2022, I.B.4.b.